Partitions provide three primary functions:

 About creating partitions

-To create a partition in an index, you will create a routing expression, which is a kind of query.
+To create a partition in an index, you create a routing expression, which is a kind of query.
 A partition routing expression can take anything in a regular search query up to the first pipe—in other words, the search constraints.
 Partitions must be named alphanumerically, with no special characters, with the exception of underscores ( _ ).
 The query can include wild cards, but cannot include any parsing or search operators.

 Create partitions for use cases that are not too general.
 The idea is to use partitions in an index to restrict your search for security and in order to improve search performance.
 If you create a partition for a very general use case, it would still work, you just wouldn’t benefit as much from increased performance.